-Shepard Freshman Resource Center: Tips for Time Management
+Shepard Academic Resource Center: Tips for Time Management

 A successful academic semester is the result of a well-developed schedule that considers long term and short term goals.
 A good schedule includes four activities every day: sleeping, eating, studying (in and out of class), and leisure time (including exercise).

 If you do too much of one of these and skip another, your schedule will be unbalanced.
 When this happens, you end up being less productive in the things you do choose to do.
 In fact, most freshmen site poor time management as the number one reason they fail to achieve at least a "C" average their first semester at college.
 Organize yourself and manage your time effectively to meet your own needs and adapt to your own strengths.
 Use the time at which you are most effective in studying.
 Everyone has a different cycle for sleeping, eating, studying, and leisure time.
 You need to develop your own schedule, and stick to it.

 It is a good idea to have several schedules:

 - For the semester: At the beginning of the semester, post an academic calendar in a visible place (above your desk, for example) that includes dates when you have tests, papers due, and final exams.
 (Most professors give these dates on a syllabus they hand out at the beginning of the semester.)
 This will make you aware of deadlines and prepare you for the weeks when you have many things scheduled.
 Using colored pens on the calendar for different classes or activities can be an added help.
 Utilize Semester Planners!
 You can also grab a printed copy in the Freshman Center office.